Shop, dine, and be entertained in the heart of Saitama

 From Tokyo, take the Takasaki Line, Keihin-Tohoku Line, or Utsunomiya Line to JR Saitama-Shintoshin Station.
 The journey, which takes about 30 minutes, is covered by the Japan Rail Pass.

 The minute you step out of Saitama-Shintoshin Station, you will see a futuristic cityscape of steel and glass skyscrapers.
 What was once the switchyards for the Japan National Railway reopened as Saitama's modern city center in May 2000, designed to meet the needs of tourists and locals alike.

 Saitama Super Arena

-Saitama Super Arena, located just outside Saitama-Shintoshin Station, is the world's second-largest multi-purpose indoor stadium.
-With a capacity of 37,000, it hosts basketball games, fights, exhibitions, concerts, and more.
+Saitama Super Arena is located just outside Saitama-Shintoshin Station, and is one of the largest multi-purpose arenas in Japan.
+With a capacity of 37,000, it hosts basketball games, MMA fights, exhibitions, concerts, and more.

 The arena has an innovative design, and it can be transformed from a stadium into an arena with a huge moveable seating section.
-It is the only building equipped for an American football game in Japan.
+It is the first building in Japan to be equipped for an American football game.